awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/right_sizing_executors.md

 EMR by default places limits on executor sizes in two different ways, this is in order to avoid having the executor consume too much memory and interfere with the operating system and other processes running on the instance.

-1. [for each instance type differently] (https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hadoop-task-config.html) in the spark., Let's have a look at a few examples of instances that have our approximate vCPU:Mem ratio:\
+1. [for each instance type differently] (https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hadoop-task-config.html) in the default YARN configuration options.
+Let's have a look at a few examples of instances that have our approximate vCPU:Mem ratio:\
 r4.xlarge: yarn.scheduler.maximum-allocation-mb	23424\
 r4.2xlarge: yarn.scheduler.maximum-allocation-mb 54272\